 At UNSW there are a number of key roles in Data Governance across the University, a brief description of these roles follows below:

-At UNSW Data & Information Governance is managed via two committees:
+At UNSW Data & Information Governance is managed via several committees:

-Data & Information Governance Steering Committee - this group meets on a quarterly basis and reports on an annual basis to the UNSW Executive and Council, it sets the strategic direction and approves the annual work plan for data governance.
+- Data & Information Governance Steering Committee - this group meets on a quarterly basis and reports on an annual basis to the UNSW Executive and Council, it sets the strategic direction and approves the annual work plan for data and information governance.

-The DIMG will provide two-way communication between business stakeholders, UNSW Planning & Performance, and the Data & Information Governance Steering Committee in relation to matters relating to business intelligence, analytics, and operational reporting.
+These committees will provide two-way communication between stakeholders, UNSW Planning & Performance, and the Data & Information Governance Steering Committee in relation to matters relating to business intelligence, analytics, and operational reporting.

 UNSW Planning & Performance is committed to working in close partnership with key business stakeholders to ensure the successful development of systems and processes to support business intelligence, analytics, and data and information governance.
-The DIMG is delegated by the DGSC and is a University cross-functional group that is established to provide advice, input and feedback in relation to data and information management related programs across UNSW.
+The various sub-committeees are delegated by the DGSC and provide a University cross-functional group that is established to provide advice, input and feedback in relation to data and information management related programs across UNSW.

 Data Governance Operational Roles